WHO shuts Sierra Leone lab after worker infected with Ebola

 More junior civil servants would have their salaries suspended, a presidency official told Reuters.
 It was not clear how many officials would be affected by the presidential order.

-Liberia said a ban on travel to the region imposed by neighboring countries was complicating the fight against Ebola and leading to shortages of basic goods.
-British Airways said on Tuesday it planned to extend a suspension of flights to Sierra Leone and Liberia until December 31 because of Ebola.
+Liberia said a ban on travel to the region imposed by neighbouring countries was complicating the fight against Ebola and leading to shortages of basic goods.
+British Airways said on Tuesday it planned to extend a suspension of flights to Sierra Leone and Liberia until Dec.
+31 because of Ebola.

 "Isolating Liberia, Sierra Leone and Guinea is not in any way contributing to the fight against this disease," Information Minister Lewis Brown said.
 "How do we get in the kinds of supplies that we need?
 How do we get experts to come to our country?
 Is that African solidarity?"

-(Additional reporting by Bienvenu-Marie Bakumanya in Kinshasa, James Harding Giahyue in Monrovia and Emma Farge in Dakar; Writing by Daniel Flynn; Editing by Gareth Jones)
+(Additional reporting by Bienvenu-Marie Bakumanya in Kinshasa, James Harding Giahyue in Monrovia and Emma Farge in Dakar, Rod Nickel in Winnipeg and Jeffrey Hodgson in Toronto; Writing by Daniel Flynn; Editing by Gareth Jones and Paul Tait)